 Malnutrition will often be noticeable to the doctor’s trained eye before it causes significant abnormalities in laboratory test results.
-During physical examinations, doctors will evaluate patients overall appearance: their skin and muscle tone, the amount of body fat they have, their height and weight, and their eating habits.
-In the case of infants and children, doctors will look for normal development and a normal rate of growth.
+During physical examinations, doctors and dieticians will evaluate patient's overall appearance: their skin and muscle tone, the amount of body fat they have, their height and weight, and their eating habits.
+In the case of infants and children, doctors and dieticians will look for normal development and a normal rate of growth.

 If there are signs of malnutrition, the doctor may order general laboratory screening tests to evaluate a patient’s blood cells and organ function.
 Additional individual tests may be ordered to look for specific vitamin and mineral deficiencies.
 If general malnutrition and/or specific deficiencies are diagnosed, laboratory testing may be used to monitor how the patient responds to treatment.
 A person who has malnutrition because of a chronic disease may need to have his or her nutritional status monitored on a regular basis.

 Hospitalised patients are often assessed to determine their nutritional status prior to, or at the time of, admission.
 This may include discussing their medical history with a doctor, being interviewed by a dietician, and undergoing some laboratory tests.
 If the results of these tests indicate possible nutritional deficits, patients may be provided with nutritional support (i.e., given the nutrients they need) prior to a surgery or procedure, and they may be monitored regularly during recovery.

 For nutritional status and deficiencies:

 - Prealbumin (also used to assess protein status, as it rises and falls more rapidly than albumin and can be used to detect short-term response to treatment)

 - Iron tests (such as iron, TIBC and ferritin)

 - Vitamins and minerals (such as B12 and folate, vitamin D, vitamin K, calcium, and magnesium)